Mal-Pat/LeanAide-Analysis/Result_Files_Analysis/new_proofnet_valid1__checks_true.md

 > ```
 >
 > Incorrect formalization of the statement.
-> The infinite subset could be closed, in which case the formalized statement doesn't match the text
+> The infinite subset could be closed, in which case the formalized statement doesn't match the text.
 > Lean4 doesn't give any errors.

 ---